food prices in Poland

 When it comes to eggs, it’s a matter of debate as to how to separate a ‘normal’ egg from a bio/eco/free range egg.
 The only genuine ‘organic’ eggs I know of are laid in a chicken pen in my parents-in-law’s garden.

 However, even if these eco/bio/free range eggs are the real deal, I think it’s bordering on criminal to even attempt to charge consumers around 15 zł for ten eggs.
-However, it seems as if egg prices have come down a bit this summer.
+Fortunately, prices of eggs started to come down in the summer of 2023.
+Moving into 2024, the price of regular Carrefour classic free range eggs has increased slightly.
+However, the price of Carrefour Bio eggs has decreased by a little over 2%.

 The price of cheese slices is out of control.
-For instance, it costs 7,59 zł for 150 grams of Sierpc Ser Królewski cheese slices.
-Shocking.
+For instance, it costs 7,99 zł for 150 grams of Sierpc Ser Królewski cheese slices.

 Meat

 In January 2023, I recorded a price of 9,00 zł for 450 grams of mixed pork and beef mincemeat.
 A month later, the price was 11,99 zł.
-This price is still the same as of early September 2023.
-Not only did a price rise occur in early 2023, the weight of Carrefour’s own mixed pork and beef mincemeat was also cut from 450 to 400 grams.
+The price was the same in early September 2023.
+Not only did a price rise occur in early 2023, the weight of Carrefour’s own branded mixed pork and beef mincemeat was also cut from 450 to 400 grams.

 Fish